woodRock/fishy-business/examples/README.md

 python3 examples/01_getting_started.py
 ```

-Most tutorials require the REIMS data file to be present at `data/REIMS.xlsx`.
+Most tutorials use the internal REIMS data file included with the package.
+You don't need to manually provide a data file unless you are using custom datasets.